 Demonstrates it is accredited to ISO/IEC 17025, implements a data integrity and ethics training program, passes proficiency testing requirements, and reapplies and pays fees to ELAP for renewal accreditation.

 The current stay on WAL’s accreditation is extended 90-days from the date of this order, to allow WAL time to become reaccredited.
+WAL may request a further extension of the stay upon demonstration of continuing progress towards compliance with one of the two aforementioned paths to renewal accreditation and clear justification for the extension request, subject to approval of the Deputy Director of the Division of Drinking Water.

 If WAL choses to adhere to current regulations, WAL’s quality assurance program must be amended to include: